geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Does wisdom only then our acts advise,
 " When ebbing strength to work her will denies?
 170
 " Then would her sacred light in vain be given,
-" And vain the best, the noblest boon of heaven ;
+" And vain the best, the noblest boon of heaven;
 " But oft we see, tho' strong in life's full day,
 " As fails the frame, the mental powers decay,
 " And in our king a shining proof we find
 " Of youth and strength, with early wisdom join'd.

 " Think not, my liege, that I presume to vie
-" With one thus singled by a nation's eye ;
+" With one thus singled by a nation's eye;
 " When age has ponder'd on a doubtful road,
 " Folly or youth the rightful path has show'd.
 180